Generic coarse geometry of leaves: Introduction

 \item Either all leaves in $X_{0,\text{\rm d}}$ have equi-equivalent growth; or else

-\item there exist residually many leaves in $X_{0,\text{\rm d}}$ such that the growth type of each of them is comparable with the growth type of meagerly many leaves; in particular, in this second case, there are uncountably many growth types of leaves in $X_{0,\text{\rm d}}$.
+\item the growth type of each leaf in $X$ is comparable with the growth type of meagerly many leaves; in particular, in this second case, there are uncountably many growth types of leaves in $X_{0,\text{\rm d}}$.

 \end{enumerate} \end{thm}

 The alternative~\eqref{i: all leaves in X_0,d have equi-equivalent growth} of Theorem~\ref{t:growth 2} is the case where there is a generic growth type.